CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Getting-started-page/Module05.md

 Welcome to your MS-4021: Building Custom AI Experiences with Copilot Studio workshop!
 We’re excited to guide you through hands-on learning with Microsoft 365 Copilot across Word, PowerPoint, Outlook, Teams, and Copilot Chat.
 In this lab, you’ll experience how Copilot can research business ideas, generate strategic plans, create impactful presentations, and streamline communication, helping you transform executive workflows into intelligent, efficient, and insight-driven actions.

-### Overall Estimated Duration: 40 Minutes
+### Overall Estimated Duration: 45 Minutes

 ## Lab Overview

 In this lab, you will explore how Microsoft 365 Copilot and Copilot Studio Lite empower users to create, customize, and deploy their own AI-powered assistants.
 You’ll design a specialized Copilot agent by defining its role, tone, and purpose, then connect it to relevant business data for grounded responses.
-Through hands-on exercises in Word, Teams, and Copilot Chat, you’ll test, refine, and publish your custom agent, seeing firsthand how tailored Copilots can extend Microsoft 365 capabilities, automate knowledge sharing, and drive smarter collaboration across the organization.

 ## Lab Objectives